Quantum B\"uchi Automata: Decision Problems

 \subsection{Emptiness Problem under Intersection}

-In this subsection, we consider the emptiness of the intersection of languages accepted by two different quantum B\"{u}chi automata under the threshold semantics.
-The following lemma gives a necessary and sufficient condition for this emptiness in terms of the languages accepted by the corresponding quantum finite automata.
+In this subsection, we consider the emptiness of the intersection of languages recognized by two QBAs under the strict threshold semantics.
+The following lemma gives a necessary and sufficient condition for this emptiness in terms of the languages recognized by the corresponding QFAs.